-‘Real and Unreal Masculinities: The Celebrity Image in Anti-Trafficking Campaigns’ (with Sarah Steele) Journal of Gender Studies, forthcoming 2015.
+‘Real and Unreal Masculinities: The Celebrity Image in Anti-Trafficking Campaigns’ (with Sarah Steele) Journal of Gender Studies, 2015.

-‘War Crimes, Wristbands, and Web 2.0 Exploring Online Justice Advocacy, Colonialism and ‘Civilizing Missions’ through ‘Kony 2012’'(with Sarah Steele and Yvette Pollastrini) Journal of Hate Studies, forthcoming 2015.
+‘War Crimes, Wristbands, and Web 2.0 Exploring Online Justice Advocacy, Colonialism and ‘Civilizing Missions’ through ‘Kony 2012’'(with Sarah Steele and Yvette Pollastrini) Journal of Hate Studies, 2015.

 World Film Locations: Toronto, Ed.
 Ue, Intellect Books (April 2014)